-No, picture frame widget is just a widget, which displays contents (photos in this case) over the wallpaper.
+No, the picture frame widget is just a widget that displays contents (photos, in this case) over the wallpaper.

 So, in the widget area, the photos will hide your wallpaper.
-But in other home screen panels or other areas (e.g., favourite tray), your wallpaper will be shown normally.
+But in other home screen panels or other areas (e.g., favorite tray), your wallpaper will be shown normally.

 Can I add other files to Galaxy S9 Home screen?

 Yes, you can add any files to Galaxy S9 Home screen with My Files app.
 The picture frame widget is for photos only.